monash-human-power/data-acquisition-system/wireless_modules/middle_module/README.md

 - The other .py files are Micropython files so needs a board to run on (eg ESP32)
 - Ensure the config.py file is created locally (see the 'Getting Started' section above)

+## Steps to test?
+1. Download all the files (clone the root repository)
+2. Write a config.py file with the relevant variables (see above)
+3. Read this page (especially ensuring you understand what test.py does and what dependencies exist)
+4. Run the boot.py file to get your ESP32 connected to the WIFI
+5. Run the main.py file and after starting it run the test.py file on your local computer and watch the console.
+6. Sample messages from the main.py file will be sent over to test.py which would output it to the console.
+The test.py file allows main.py to send for 10-14 seconds (default).
+7. Note that this process may take around 20 seconds (10 seconds for actual data sending and allowing for 10 seconds initially in case the ESP32 needs to reboot to reconnect to the MQTT broker)

 ## Contributors ✨